GanQiaoUC/LREC_MulDiLoC-HAP/README.md

 ## Note: anonymous.4open.science does not display the contents of the Corpus&Data folder correctly.
 To access the full dataset, please download the entire repository as a ZIP file.
 All scripts and data, including MulDiLoC-HAP.csv, are included.

 ## MulDiLoC-HAP Corpus Description
 *MulDiLoC-HAP* (Multidialectal, Longitudinal Corpus of Human–AI Hybrid Production) is a large-scale corpus collected to investigate linguistic diversity, dialectal variation, and socio-cognitive dynamics in human–LLM hybrid language production.
-The corpus is freely available for academic and educational use but not for commercial purposes.

 The MulDiLoC-HAP corpus was built through a series of controlled experiments conducted with human participants and GPT 4.1.
 The design captures both natural and AI-assisted writing across five major English varieties: British, American, Canadian, Australian, and New Zealand English.
 ## Experimental Design